xan105/node-is/README.md

 ```

-Checking binary from another platform
+Check binary from another platform
 =====================================
 ```js
 //Linux binary with Node running on Windows